AlexGuidace/Recipe-Discovery-Website/README.md

 Since I cook almost daily, you can see how I might find such an app useful.

 Creating the app allowed me to work on my web development skills.
-It was the [final project](https://cs50.harvard.edu/x/2020/project/) for [Harvard CS50](https://cs50.harvard.edu/x/2020/).
+It was my [final project](https://cs50.harvard.edu/x/2020/project/) for [Harvard CS50](https://cs50.harvard.edu/x/2020/).

 [Click here to watch a video demo of this app.](https://www.youtube.com/watch?v=yvhdFkytXWM)